Bobbik1/ESPhome-irrigation/README.md

  Forked from: https://github.com/brianhanifin/esphome-config

-In the fact, this is https://github.com/brianhanifin/esphome-config code with some changes: other board, added water pump control, added virtual switch to suspend whole automation, which could be automated with HA.
+In the fact, this is https://github.com/brianhanifin/esphome-config code with some changes: other board, add water pump control, add virtual switch to suspend whole automation, which could be maintained with HA.

 Reworked with great people from ESPhome discord help: https://discord.gg/fTTT6eAwpF